klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 Search in the Project explorer now for "HoloLensCamera" and drag and drop this prefab into the game object Hierarchy.

 Now create an empty game object (Create > Create empty) in the game object Hierarchy and rename it to HoloToolkit.
-This is to make sure we keep things nice and tidy and have no difficul-ty finding our game objects and scripts later.
+This is to make sure we keep things nice and tidy and have no difficulty finding our game objects and scripts later.

 Now search in the Project explorer for Spatial Mapping, then InputManager, also InteractiveMeshCursor, and SpatialUnderstanding.
 Add all four to the project Hierarchy.